Hair Professional (L2) Standard

 Who is it for

-Do you enjoy working in a busy, face paced environment?
+Do you enjoy working in a busy, fast past environment?

-Are you looking to start a career within the hairdressing industry?
+Are you looking to kick start a career within the hairdressing industry?

 Interview Skills Assessment